j-c-o-r/cicd-exercise/README.md

 5. do a prediction:

-open a separate cloudShell whill app.py is running and run:
+open a separate cloudShell while app.py is running, and run:

 ```bash
 ./make_prediction.sh